pleabargain/EnglishHelpsYourCareer/idioms.business.md

 <details><summary><b>Examples</b></summary>
 <p>
 I'm going to update my resume.
 I can see the writing on the wall.

+The signal has been given and the writing is on the wall for those who want to read it.

+It will not disappear suddenly, but the writing is on the wall.

+The writing is on the wall and, as we know, some people are more equal than others when it comes to human rights.

 This project is doomed.
 The writing is on the wall.
 </p>